 Qantas and Emirates offer daily flights into Prague and home from Vienna.
 Contact us for quotes and bookings.

-This preliminary itinerary gives an outline of what you can expect on the tour.
-We will update the itinerary as performance details become available from April 2018 onwards.
 Included meals are shown with the symbols B, L, D and C for canapés.

 Thursday December 20: Arrival